-The term "rate-regulated" is used to refer to an electricity business whose rates for transmission, distribution or other services are subject to approval by a regulator.
-The rate base of a rate-regulated utility refers to the net book value of the utility's assets for regulatory purposes, plus an allowance for working capital.
-Rate base differs from a utility's total assets for accounting purposes, primarily because it includes the regulated assets of a utility.
+The term "rate-regulated" is used to refer to an electricity business whose rates for transmission, distribution and other services are subject to approval by a regulator.
+The rate base of a rate-regulated utility means the net book value of the regulated assets of the utility, plus an allowance for working capital.
 The OEB is the regulator that approves electricity transmission and distribution rates in Ontario.
 Transmission and distribution rates have historically been determined using either a cost-of-service model or a performance-based model, which typically includes a cost-of-service base year.
 These models are reviewed and modified by the OEB from time to time.
+The OEB is currently considering alternative approaches to utility remuneration and incentives.

 In a cost-of-service model, a utility charges rates for its services that allow it to recover the costs of providing its services and earn an allowed return on equity.
-A utility's return on equity or "ROE" is the rate of return that a regulator allows the utility to earn on the equity portion of the utility's rate base.
-The costs of providing its services must be prudently incurred.
+A utility's return on equity, or "ROE", is the rate of return that a regulator allows the utility to earn on the equity portion of the utility's rate base.
+The utility's costs of providing its services must be prudently incurred.
 Cost savings are typically passed on to customers in the form of lower rates reflected in future rate decisions.